abhishek173/abhishek173/README.md

 - 📫 Reach me:abhishekkumar801104@gmail.com

-- An IT Professional, looking for Opportunities to enhance the skills in software engineering .
+- An IT Professional, Working as a Full-stack Developer, Looking for the Opportunities to enhance the skills in software engineering .
 - Python is something I love.
-Django is what I use to build.
-JS,HTML and CSS are obviously my buddy.
+- Springboot Backend Developer (worked on multiple backend projects)
 - Programming: Python, java, c++, Javascript
--Database skill - MySql, PostgreSql
+- Database skill - MySql, PostgreSql
 - Libraries: Bootstrap4, NumPy, Matplotlib, pandas
-- Platforms: visual studio, Atom, VS, jupyter NB -version control: Git, GitHub
+- Platforms: visual studio, Intellij,.
+Atom, VS, jupyter NB -version control: Git, GitHub

--  3⭐ on Leetcod, solve more that 350+ Problems.
+-  3⭐ on Leetcode, solve more that 400+ Problems.
 - 5⭐ on Hackerrank for Python Programming and c++ programing.